This Dairy-free Chicken Saag is one of the most popular Indian recipes. I made it a clean keto-approved recipe!

 What is saag made of?

-The term ‘saag’ refers to the leafy green vegetables that are commonly found on the Indian subcontinent (including India, Pakistan, Nepal etc.).
+‘saag’ refers to the leafy green vegetables commonly found on the Indian subcontinent (including India, Pakistan, Nepal, etc.).
 These leafy greens include spinach, collard greens, basella, mustard greens, fenugreek, and dill.

-This dairy-free chicken saag specifically uses spinach.
+This dairy-free chicken saag recipe uses explicitly spinach.
 You’ll need mature spinach, rather than baby spinach.
-Mature spinach is hardier compared to the baby leaves, which are too delicate for this type of recipe.
+Mature spinach is hardier compared to baby leaves, which are too delicate for this type of recipe.

-Creamy saag dishes will often use cream, but to make this version dairy-free we are going to use coconut cream.
+Creamy saag dishes will often use cream, but to make this version dairy-free, we will use coconut cream.